TLeaves/chromium-crosswalk/docs/ios/build_instructions.md

 with Chromium and other applications from the same organisation and can be used to send commands to Chromium.

+`${prefix}.chrome.ios.dev.CredentialProviderExtension` needs the AutoFill Credential Provider Entitlement, which corresponds to the key `com.apple.developer.authentication-services.autofill-credential-provider` Please refer to Apple's documentation on how to set this up.

 ### Mobile provisioning profiles for tests

-In addition to that, you need provisioning profiles for the individual test suites that you want to run.
-Their bundle identifier depends on whether the gn variable `ios_automatically_manage_certs` is set to true (the default) or false.

-If set to true, then you just need a provisioning profile for the bundle identifier `${prefix}.gtest.generic-unit-test` but you can only have a single test application installed on the device (all the test application will share the same bundle identifier).

-If set to false, then you need a different provisioning profile for each test application.
+In addition to that, you need a different provisioning profile for each test application.
 Those provisioning profile will have a bundle identifier matching the following pattern `${prefix}.gtest.${test-suite-name}` where `${test-suite-name}` is the name of the test suite with underscores changed